 Ok, so now the code needed is in place and your experiment is ready to roll.
 Let’s activated it.

-On your optimize dashboard click on your experiment than on the gray bar where it says: “start experiment“.
+On your optimize dashboard click in the gray bar where it says: “start experiment“.

 Now you can start to see your visitors going through your experiment.